-There are several graduate degree program options in psychology at the master's and doctoral degree levels that can be completed partially online.
+There are several graduate degree program options in psychology at the master's and doctoral degree levels that can be completed online.
+Master's programs are commonly found entirely online, while doctoral programs are normally hybrid.
 Specialized programs are available online in areas like school psychology and industrial psychology at the master's degree level, and in counseling psychology, health psychology and social psychology at the doctoral degree level.

-Consequently, nearly all online doctoral psychology degree programs require practical or clinical work, since it's required to qualify for state licensure.
+Nearly all online doctoral psychology degree programs and some master's programs require practical or clinical work since it's required to qualify for state licensure.
 An internship may last one year.
 Prospective online students should inquire about their state's education and experience eligibility requirements for the psychology specialization of their interest.

 Graduate-level instruction in psychology begins with a Master of Arts (M.A.) or a Master of Science (M.S.) in Psychology, both of which are offered entirely online.
-Several specializations focus the online education on health psychology, industrial or organizational psychology, sport psychology, school psychology or general psychology.
+Specializations include health psychology, industrial or organizational psychology, sport psychology, school psychology or general psychology.
 Students enrolled in an online psychology master's program learn about the concepts, theories and research in psychology, as well as how to conduct and analyze research.

 Program Information and Requirements